awsdocs/amazon-ecs-developer-guide/doc_source/ecs_services.md

 # Amazon ECS services<a name="ecs_services"></a>

-An Amazon ECS service enables you to run and maintain a specified number of instances of a task definition simultaneously in an Amazon ECS cluster\.
+An Amazon ECS service allows you to run and maintain a specified number of instances of a task definition simultaneously in an Amazon ECS cluster\.
 If any of your tasks should fail or stop for any reason, the Amazon ECS service scheduler launches another instance of your task definition to replace it in order to maintain the desired number of tasks in the service\.

 In addition to maintaining the desired number of tasks in your service, you can optionally run your service behind a load balancer\.
 The load balancer distributes traffic across the tasks that are associated with the service\.